 - a crowd-pleaser at every picnic or potluck.

 - vegan, gluten-free, soy-free, and allergy-friendly so everyone can enjoy it!

 What do I need to make a chickpea salad?

 - Chickpeas – these can be from a can or made fresh.
 You will need 1 full can or about 1 1/4 cups of cooked drained and rinsed chickpeas.

 - Cucumbers – you can use any type that you like, but I usually use the seedless English cucumbers.

 - Cherry Tomatoes – or grape tomatoes work the best, but you could also dice up a whole fresh tomato.
 Try to make sure it’s a vine-ripened tomato for the best flavor.

-- Garlic Vinaigrette Dressing – I usually buy the garlic vinaigrette dressing from Aldi since it’s inexpensive and easy, however you can use any fairly sweet vinaigrette dressing.
+- Garlic Vinaigrette Dressing – you can easily make your own if you want (I give you a recipe in the recipe card).
+If you don’t want that extra step, you can buy any fairly sweet vinaigrette.
+I like the garlic vinaigrette dressing from Aldi since it’s inexpensive and easy.
 (If you don’t like garlic, the house vinaigrette by the same brand is very similar).

 How do I make this easy vegan chickpea salad?